OrlanC/pocean_metagenome/README.md

 This step will take several hours.
 It is recommended that you leave it overnight.

-Unfortunately, Mazorka is not able to extract the downloaded files to obtain the `.fastq.gz` files.
+Unfortunately, Mazorka is not able to convert the downloaded files into the `.fastq.gz` files.
 So we need to **move the downloaded files to the local computer** and from the local computer to the server Betterlab.
 For this, run: